jpopBedrock/BNR-blog-composable-solutions2/readme.md

 # Scaffolding

+Wondering how this starter repository was created?
-This project was scaffolding using the Stencil and Netlify CLIs.
+The following subsections briefly describe how this starter repository was scaffolded using the Stencil CLI and the Netlify CLI with links to further documentation.

 ## Stencil Initialization

 [Stencil: Getting Started - Starting a new project](https://stenciljs.com/docs/getting-started)

-Stencil was initialized with `npm init stencil` using the `ionic-pwa` starter.
+The Stencil application was initialized using `npm init stencil` and selecting the `ionic-pwa` starter.

 ## Netlify CLI Installation

 [Netilfy CLI: Getting Started - Installation in a CI environment](https://docs.netlify.com/cli/get-started/#automated-setup)

-Netlify CLI was installed locally with `npm install netlify-cli --save-dev`.
+The Netlify CLI was installed locally using `npm install netlify-cli --save-dev`.

 ## Netilfy CLI Initialization

 [Netilfy CLI: Getting Started - Automated setup](https://docs.netlify.com/cli/get-started/#automated-setup)

-Netlify CLI was initialized with `npx netlify-cli init`.
+The Netlify configuration was initialized using `npx netlify-cli init`.